Configuring the Mobile Security Administrator Portal UEM Integration Settings

 1. To edit the UEM settings, click Edit.

-2. To force an immediate device sync call without waiting for the next auto sync cycle, click Sync Now.
+2. To force an immediate device sync without waiting for the next auto sync cycle, click Sync Now.

 4. To remove the integration settings. click Remove.